 HINT: Talk with family, extended family, and friends and make a plan for what you will do if you test positive for COVID-19 and need to isolate yourself.

-Spring registration for undergraduate students starts November 5.
-Specific registration timeline windows can be found on the Registrar’s Spring Semester 2021 page.
+Summer/fall registration for undergraduate students starts March 24.
+Specific registration timeline windows can be found on the Registrar’s Fall and Summer Semester 2021 page.

 For all students, registration will remain open until the drop/add deadline for each term.

 Our residence halls are open.
 The Department of Residence Life sent students information about health and safety precautions related to COVID-19 in advance of their move-in.

 Augsburg is working to ensure that Minnesota Department of Health guidance is carefully observed in residential spaces.
 Our custodial team has been intensifying its work, observing new protocols as they clean and disinfect common areas and high-use touch points, such as doorknobs and elevator buttons.

 We currently limit guests to two from the resident halls per unit.
 Guests do not include students, family, or friends from off campus.

 Students in need of emergency financial assistance to help cover expenses such as food, rent, medication, or course materials should fill out the Student Emergency Fund Request Form.

 As with our regular employees, we support extending to student workers the opportunity to work remotely when possible and appropriate.
 A few work assignments may continue on campus, too, so long as the supervisor agrees, health guidelines and protocols are observed, and the student remains well.

 Featuring 40+ searchable info boxes, the Student Services Index explains how to access departments and services during a unique time when there are both in-person and virtual opportunities for engagement.
 The tool provides bite-sized descriptions, location and contact information, and additional key details for the Augsburg offices and departments that are dedicated to student success and support.

 Check out the Student Services Index today.